 Gastroparesis can be mild, moderate or severe.
 The severe form is referred to as gastric failure.
 Kids who have this stop eating and keep vomiting, which leads to weight loss and dehydration.
 They often need to be fed via a feeding tube that bypasses the stomach in order to get nutrition.
 Sometimes they cannot tolerate that either and may have to go on intravenous total parenteral nutrition (TPN).
 Fortunately, this is a rare form of the condition.

 5. Quality of life

 With the right treatment, many children can find relief from their symptoms.
 But getting the right diagnosis and subsequent treatment can be a long process, which can impact a child’s quality of life.
 Due to the symptoms of stomach pain, nausea and vomiting, these kids miss a lot of school and activities.
 Many are home schooled.
 Further, it can take a couple of years for them to slowly get better.
 A small number of them will not get better and will continue to have symptoms for the rest of the lives.
 Post-viral gastroparesis usually improves within three months to three years.
 Gastroparesis in patients with hypermobility usually improves after adolescence.

 6. The best course of treatment

 Treatment for gastroparesis is going to be different for every kid, but options include medications, diet modifications, and medical and surgical procedures.
+There are techniques that a GI-focused psychologist can teach kids to decrease the symptoms of abdominal pain and nausea and improve appetite.
+These pain and nausea coping skills can improve attendance to school, daily functioning, nutrition and weight gain.
 For kids with severe forms, multiple specialists are required to address all of their needs.
 We recommend that patients have a team that includes a neurogastroenterologist, nutritionist, psychologist and social services to help kids with school.

 7. When to see a specialist